Floydlang/floyd/Docs/Floyd script reference.md

 # STRUCTs - Simple structs
 Structs are the central building blocks for composing data in Floyd.
 They are used in place of C-structs, classes and tuples in other languages.
 Structs are always values and immutable.
 Behind the curtains they share state between copies so they are fast and compact.

-**??? operator overloading of + is meaningful for simple structs, maybe string class.
-Maybe ONLY PLUS?.
-Example GeometricVector Do this as free functions, not member functions!? **

-**???
-Unify adressing nested dictionaries with structs and vectors.
-Functions too.
-Equivalent dict.member like dict["member"].**

 Built-in features of every struct:

 - init(...) by supplying EVERY member in order